MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-regex-class.md

 ### <a name="parameters"></a>Parametri

-`loc` Oggetto delle impostazioni locali da archiviare.
+*loc* oggetto delle impostazioni locali da archiviare.

 ### <a name="remarks"></a>Note